-You may watch your children play and wonder how their imagination takes over and they believe they are Spiderman or when you play tea party how your little girl believes her stuffed animals are having a conversation.
+You may watch your children play and wonder how their imagination takes over, and they believe they are Spiderman, or when you play tea party, how your little girl believes her stuffed animals are having a conversation.
 Kids are full of creative ideas.

-Or maybe you read a great book or look at a piece of art that really touches you inside and wish you could be that creative.
+Or maybe you read a great book or look at a piece of art that touches you inside and wish you could be that creative.
 You may even think, “How do these musicians come up with these songs?”

 What Blocks Creativity?

-The Mother Board
+The Mother Board of Creative Work

 The Primal Zone

-Only when the reptilian part of the brain is calm and the emotional brain is satisfied, will the motherboard say, “Hey, I have a great idea!”
+Only when the reptilian part of the brain is calm, and the emotional brain is satisfied will the motherboard say, “Hey, I have a great idea!”

-Meditation and Creativity
+Meditation and Creativity mean creative inspiration.

 Creativity is the joining of divergent and convergent thinking

 The above studies included participants that were advanced meditators.
-However, a Chinese study found that participants with no previous meditation experience that meditated for 30 minutes a day for 7 days also had improved creativity performance!
+However, a Chinese study found that participants with no previous meditation experience that meditated for 30 minutes a day for seven days also had improved creativity performance!

 How can we increase these skills with Meditation?